 // Output: 'Configured enum value: Tuna'

-config.on('change.first_category', console.dir); // Listen for changes to values within a specific category.
+config.on('change.first_category', console.dir); // Changes to values within a specific category.
 Strongly typed.

 config.on('error', console.error); // Listen for any errors that occur.